nginxinc/nginx-gateway-fabric/docs/guides/routing-traffic-to-your-app.md

 ## Test the Configuration

-To test the configuration, we will send a request to the public IP and port of NGINX Kubernetes Gateway that you saved in the [prerequisites](#prerequisites) section and verify that the response comes from one of the coffee Pods.
+To test the configuration, we will send a request to the public IP and port of NGINX Gateway Fabric that you saved in the [prerequisites](#prerequisites) section and verify that the response comes from one of the coffee Pods.

 > **Note**
 > Your clients should be able to resolve the domain name `cafe.example.com` to the public IP of the
-> NGINX Kubernetes Gateway.
+> NGINX Gateway Fabric.
 In this guide we will simulate that using curl's `--resolve` option.

 First, let's send a request to the path `/`: